From Batch Machine Learning to Real-Time Machine Learning

 Common use cases include fraud detection in financial transactions, predictive maintenance in manufacturing, recommendation systems in e-commerce, and personalized content delivery in media.
 Challenges in building real-time ML capabilities include managing high volumes of streaming data efficiently, ensuring low latency for timely responses, maintaining model accuracy and performance over time, and addressing privacy and security concerns associated with real-time data processing.
 This article delves into these concepts and provides insights into how organizations can overcome these challenges to deploy effective real-time ML systems.

 Now we have explained the difference between batch ML and real-time ML, it’s worth mentioning that in real-life use cases, you can have batch ML, real-time ML or in between batch and real-time.
-For example, you can have scenarios where you have real-time inference with batch features, real-time inference with real-time features, or real-time inference with batch features and real-time features.
+For example, you can have scenarios where you have real-time machine learning inference with batch features, real-time inference with real-time features, or real-time inference with batch features and real-time features.
 Continuous machine learning is beyond the scope of this article, but you can apply real-time feature solutions to continuous machine learning (CML), too.

 Hybrid approaches that combine real-time and batch-learning aspects offer a flexible solution to address various application requirements and constraints.
 Here are some expanded examples: